The observed Fisher information attached to the EM algorithm, illustrated on Shepp and Vardi estimation procedure for positron emission tomography: A -tissue numerical example

+This example was provided by Igal Riklin.
+Figure \ref{fig1} displays the radiotracer distribution, Figure \ref{figsystemmatrix} displays small sections of the system matrix and Figure \ref{figriklin} illustrates the proposed method for approximating the covariance matrix of small hypercubes of voxels, letting the surrounding minor for inversion include some geometrically closest voxels.
+In this example the radiotracer estimates are quite uncorrelated, and the $5$- and $9$-tile approximants to the variances are adequate.
+An attempt to enlarge the neighborhoods by appending voxels with high Fisher information with the incumbent voxel, failed to improve performance.
+This is a subject for further study, supported by real-life examples, preferably in cooperation with the industry.
+Likewise, while for this small illustrative problem a simple Matlab program works well, the potential use of the method for PET scan calibration, the determination of exposure time and hypotheses testing on, e.g., radiotracer differences between tumor sections, needs its incorporation into the established programs.

+Riklin's system matrix $p$ was smoothed by first replacing each column by the average of that column (weight $0.7$) with the two adjacent columns (weight $0.15$ each), and then averaging each column (weight $0.8$) with the uniform distribution (complementary weight $0.2$).
+The radiotracer was left untouched.
+Under this modified system matrix the covariance matrix, the size-$1$ and the $5$- or $9$-tile approximants are different, but the $9$-tile approximant variances are just a trifle above those of the $5$-tile (the two are indistinguishable in the figure).
+As Figure \ref{figriklinsmooth} shows, while the general shape of variance and radiotracer graphs is still similar, variances stay away from zero.
+The radiotracer has been divided by $400$ as in Figure \ref{figriklin}, and the variances (now bigger) by $2400$, rather than by $500$.
+Notice that while Figure \ref{figriklin} displays the small differences between the Fisher diagonal and its approximants, Figure \ref{figriklinsmooth} displays the matrices themselves.

-The method was tried on various modifications of the example in Figure \ref{fig1}.
+The method was tried on various modifications of the example in Figures \ref{fig1} and \ref{figsystemmatrix} provided by Igal Riklin, with partial analysis illustrated in Figure \ref{figriklin}.
 Besides the single runs on which the observed Fisher information matrix was calculated, PET was simulated an additional 1000 times, for the purpose of recording the empirical covariance matrix of the MLE.
 There is very close agreement between the theoretical and empirical versions of the information matrix.
-The next section analyzes at depth a very small scenario.

-For small illustrative problems the Matlab program in the Appendix works well.
-The potential use of the method for PET scan calibration, the determination of exposure time and hypotheses testing on, e.g., charge differences between tumor sections, needs its incorporation into the established programs.